dashaub/ARM-RStudio/README.md

   What is this?
 -----------------
 This script installs R and compiles RStudio Desktop for ARM architecture.
 It was specifically written for the Samsung Chromebook running Ubuntu 14.04 LTS using Crouton but <i>should</i> work for other ARM hardware on Ubuntu.
-The code can also serve as a guide if you running a different Linux distribution on ARM hardware, but the package versions could present issues.
+The code can also serve as a guide if you running a different GNU/Linux distribution on ARM hardware, but the package versions could present issues.
 Testers wanted!

 What is R?
 RStudio?
 ARM?
 Ubuntu?
 Chromebook?
 Crouton?
 -----------------------------------------------------------------------------------------------------
 * [R](http://cran.r-project.org/) is a statistical scripting language and open source software that is very useful for data analysis.
 * [RStudio](http://www.rstudio.com/) is a great GUI and IDE for R.
 * [ARM](https://en.wikipedia.org/wiki/ARM_architecture) is a processor architecture popular in mobile devices that achieves great energy efficiency.
 However, it is not common in desktop/notebook computers, so common applications that work for x86 32- and 64-bit processors will not run.
 This creates some difficulties for desktop/notebook users wishing to run some applications.
-* [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)) is an open source operating system and one of the most popular distributions of [Linux](https://en.wikipedia.org/wiki/Linux).
+* [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)) is an open source operating system and one of the most popular distributions of [GNU/Linux](https://en.wikipedia.org/wiki/Linux).
 * [Chromebooks](https://en.wikipedia.org/wiki/Chromebook) are lightweight notebooks that run Google's Chrome OS.
-In their configuration out of the box they allow only basic web browsing, but thanks to Crouton users can turn them into a fully-functional Linux OS.
+In their configuration out of the box they allow only basic web browsing, but thanks to Crouton users can turn them into a fully-functional GNU/Linux OS.
-* [Crouton](https://github.com/dnschneid/crouton) is a powerful tool from [David Schneider](https://github.com/dnschneid) that allows a user to run Linux parallel to Chrome OS, including on Chromebooks with ARM hardware.
+* [Crouton](https://github.com/dnschneid/crouton) is a powerful tool from [David Schneider](https://github.com/dnschneid) that allows a user to run GNU/Linux on top of Chrome OS, including on Chromebooks with ARM hardware.

 Why not just install RStudio from the repos or download the binary?
 -------------------------------------